-If you want to meet her please fill out an on-line application at helpadogsmile.org and we will contact you so that you can meet her.
+If you want to meet him please fill out an on-line application at helpadogsmile.org and we will contact you so that you can meet him.